stackpath/terraform-provider-stackpath/website/docs/r/compute_network_allocation.html.markdown

   }

   selectors {
-    # Apply the selectos to a specific edge compute location
+    # Apply the selectors to a specific edge compute location
     key = "cityCode"
     # The operator is the operation that should be applied to the value of the
     # label.
 Only the "in" operator is supported.